When I hear the myth “You can’t teach an old dog a new trick,” I also think of a quote which I believe to be true…

 For example, you may have a dog that charges out the front door and runs up and down the picket fence barking at people.

-You don’t like this behaviour, so you want to train your dog to not run out the door and bark.
+You don’t like this behavior, so you want to train your dog to not run out the door and bark.

 Despite the fact you want to change this behavior, it’s summer outside, and you want to leave your doors open to let the fresh air into your home.